Schloss Marquardt

 Schloss Marquardt is a palace located 15 km northwest from downtown Potsdam, in the neighbourhood Marquardt.
 The palace has been used for different purposes, such as summer or winter residence of nobility and upper-class people, hotel, hospital, and university.
-Currently the building is used for events, such as weddings and gastronomy, and also as a filming location (notably for Spencer and The Book Thief).
+Currently the building is used for events, such as weddings and gastronomy, and also as a filming location (notably for Spencer, The Book Thief) and the Haifisch music video.